johanhaleby/javalin.github.io/pages/docs/docs.md

 For example, you might have an entity called `Order` stored in a `order` table in a relational database.
 Everytime something happens to the order, the table is updated with the new information and replacing the previous values.
 Event Sourcing is a technique that instead stores the _changes_, represented by _events_, that occurred for the entity.
 Events are facts, things that have happened, and they should never be updated.
-This means that not only can you derive the current state from previous events, but you also know _which_ steps that were involved to reach the current state.
+This means that not only can you derive the current state from the set of historic events, but you also know _which_ steps that were involved to reach the current state.

 ## EventStore